What Makes American Thanksgiving Unique?

-It is the spiritual component that makes American Thanksgiving unique.
-Not just thankfulness for nature’s bounty or gratitude for camaraderie in trending Friendsgiving, the very name—Thanksgiving Day—affirms that we acknowledge a Benefactor to Whom our thanks is owed.
+Not thankfulness for Mother Nature’s bounty or the camaraderie of Friendsgiving, the very name—Thanksgiving Day—affirms that Americans acknowledge a Benefactor to Whom our thanks is owed.

 Early American presidents among others identified that benefactor as the Almighty God.
 President George Washington declared the first National Day of Thanksgiving commemorated on Thursday, November 26, 1789,